Switchback Travel (Jason Hummel)

 What we like: Fantastic build quality, weather protection, and versatility.

-If we were to pick one ski pant for anywhere on the mountain, for conditions from bluebird to overcast and wet, it would be the Arc’teryx Sabre (and women's Sentinel).
-These pants nearly have it all: 80D 3-layer ePE Gore-Tex for bomber protection from the elements, a lightweight fleece backer for comfort and a touch of warmth, and a solid feature set with plenty of storage.
+If we were to pick one ski pant for anywhere on the mountain, for conditions from bluebird to overcast and wet, it would be the Arc’teryx Sabre for men and Sentinel for women (below).
+These pants nearly have it all: 80-denier (D), 3-layer Gore-Tex for bomber protection from the elements, a lightweight flannel backer for comfort and a touch of warmth, and a solid feature set with plenty of storage.
 Attention to detail is also a Sabre hallmark, and the light-yet-burly construction is a nice break from the overly heavy and bulky feel that you get with most ski pants.
 As with most Arc’teryx gear, price is the biggest obstacle, and this is a significant investment if you don’t plan to get out a lot (one of the budget options below may be better for those who only ski occasionally).

-The Sabre and Sentinel are an excellent choice for active resort skiers and those who like to venture beyond the ropes into the sidecountry.
+The Sabre is an excellent choice for active resort skiers and those who like to venture beyond the ropes into the sidecountry.
 These pants won’t be out of place during trips in the backcountry either, with fantastic range of motion, along with big side vents for dumping heat.
-That said, Arc’teryx tweaked the fit a couple of seasons ago, and we weren't fans: Both of our testers at the time complained of a short rise and shorter-than-expected inseam.
+That said, Arc’teryx tweaked the fit a couple seasons ago, and we weren't fans: Both our testers at the time complained of a short rise and shorter-than-expected inseam.
 After checking out the most current 2024/25 version, we can report that the fit is still polarizing.
 The pants run small (so size up if you're on the fence), and the cut is very straight/athletic through the thighs and backside.
-Of note: Arc’teryx does now offer three different inseam options (short, regular, and tall), as well as a relaxed fit version (unfortunately, it's $50 more for the relaxed Sabre—the women's relaxed Sentinel is the same price).
-That said, if the Sabre Pants work for your body, they’re a winning design year after year for a reason (and there's even a bomber bib version, too)...
-Read in-depth Sabre Pant review
+Of note: Arc’teryx does now offer a Relaxed version with a roomier fit, along with a higher-riding bib design.
+Regardless of which option you choose, the Sabre is a truly high-quality and versatile offering from the venerable Canadian brand, earning it our top spot for yet another season.

 Best for: Resort